cylc/cylc-doc/src/glossary.rst

       which contains :term:`graphing<graph>` representing a workflow.

    workflow directory
-      The suite directory contains all of the configuration for a suite e.g. the :cylc:conf:`flow.cylc` file.
+      The workflow directory contains all of the configuration for a workflow e.g. the :cylc:conf:`flow.cylc` file.

       This is the directory which is registered using ``cylc reg``.

       .. note::

-         If a workflow is written in the ``cylc-run`` directory the suite directory is also the :term:`run directory`.
+         If a workflow is written in the ``cylc-run`` directory the workflow directory is also the :term:`run directory`.

       See also: